phillipsk/BibleBible/README.md

 ## Backlog
 *   socket timeout and api/db retries
-*   handle UI when chapter is not cached and remote call fails
 *   Context Switching: Remember, switching between dispatchers involves context switching,
 *   which can have a slight performance overhead.
 Minimize unnecessary switching for optimal performance.
 *   decouple lazy row chapters from the animatedVisibility of the entire view so when the chapter